ToshioCP/Gobject-tutorial/gfm/sec3.md

 44     g_print ("d is GObject instance.\n");
 45   else
 46     g_print ("d is not GObject instance.\n");
-47
+47   g_object_unref (d);
+48
-48   return 0;
+49   return 0;
-49 }
-50
+50 }
+51
 ~~~

 Execute it.

 ~~~
-$ cd misc; _build/example5
+$ cd src/misc; _build/example5
 Registration was a success.
-The type is 56020e2b88a0.
+The type is 5560b4cf58a0.
 Instantiation was a success.
-The instance address is 0x56020e2ba000. d is TDouble instance. d is GObject instance.
+The instance address is 0x5560b4cf6400. d is TDouble instance. d is GObject instance.
 ~~~